bernardocaputo/bank/README.md

 ```

 ## Running the tests
-The following code inside mix.exs makess it easier for running tests:
+The following code inside mix.exs makes it easier for running tests:
 ```
   defp aliases do
     [